contensis/contensis.github.io/api/delivery-api/accessing-entries/entry-search.md

 ### System fields

-The fields for search generally match the names defined in the entry structure, for example 'id', 'contentTypeId', 'projectId', etc. Field data not held at the root of the entry, such as the version information are accessed using a dot notation, i.e. 'version.versionNo', 'version.published', etc.
+System fields such as id, contentTypeId, projectId, versionNo etc. are under the "sys" object and can be accessed using a dot notation, i.e. "sys.id", "sys.contentTypeId", "sys.projectId", "sys.version.versionNo".

-The 'titleField' field is a dynamic value, determined by the 'Title Field' value in the Content Type.
+The 'entryTitle' field is a dynamic value, determined by the 'EntryTitleField' value in the Content Type.

 ### Data fields